 Different drug testing methods have different detection windows.
 These are based on how the drug is absorbed and broken down in the body.

 Molly is detectable in urine one to three days after ingestion.
-Molly that enters the bloodstream is carried to the liver, where it’s broken down and excreted.
+MDMA that enters the bloodstream is carried to the liver, where it’s broken down and excreted.
 It takes one to two hours before molly is first excreted in urine.

-Some research suggests that differences in urine pH can affect how quickly the drug is excreted.
+Some suggests that differences in urine pH can affect how quickly the drug is excreted.
 Having alkaline (higher-pH) urine is associated with a slower urine excretion rate.

 Molly is detectable in blood one to two days after ingestion.
 It’s absorbed quickly and is first detectable in blood 15 to 30 minutes after it’s taken.
 Over time, the drug is transported to the liver where it’s broken down.

 After its ingested, molly is absorbed into your intestinal tract.
-Its concentration peaks around two hours after it’s taken.
+Its concentration peaks around after it’s taken.
 It’s primarily broken down in the liver, where it’s turned into other chemical compounds called metabolites.

 Molly is absorbed, broken down, and eliminated faster or slower depending on a number of factors.
 This includes the overall amount ingested and whether it’s taken in single or multiple doses.